7 Ways to Cope with Winter Blues

 There’s nothing I hate more than going outside in winter.
 I am perfectly happy to snuggle up by the fire with my lightbox and a bottle of delicious vitamin D gummies.
 But since I really want to banish my blues, I’m willing to try anything — even if it means *gasp* going for a walk in the outside.
 According to experts at Harvard University, nothing beats the healing power of the great outdoors, just 20-30 minutes spent in nature can significantly reduce cortisol levels.

-To top off a perfect You Monday, I’m going to celebrate my newly strengthened mental health, with an evening of painting, wine and friends.
+Finally, I’m going to celebrate my newly strengthened mental health, with an evening of painting, wine, and friends, via Zoom.
 Creative activity of any type, whether it’s writing, playing a musical instrument or creating a work of art, has a calming effect on the brain and body that’s similar to meditation.
 And adding your girlfriends into the mix just increases all that positivity by strengthening your social network and lifting your mood.
-Don’t worry if you can’t swing a night out try bringing out the kids’ Play-Doh and flex your creative muscles by sculpting your favourite spring bloom.
 Finishing your creation will flood your brain with feel-good dopamine and you’ll earn bonus mom points at the same time.

 Being a mom is hard every day, not just on the third Monday of January.
-Choose one, or all, of these ideas and give yourself and your mind, a break.
+Choose one, or all, of these ideas for how to cope with winter blues, and give yourself and your mind, a break.
 Moms don’t have hours to spend at the spa, so we need to practice little acts of self-care often.
 And if you’re not feeling well emotionally, check out the resources below.
 Help is literally just a click away.

 An amazing resource for anyone with questions about mental illness, including a helpful self-assessment tool for those who’ve ever wondered if they’re just blue or if it’s depression.
 You’ll also find information about what to do in a crisis and helpful links.